 Any of these are signs of Celexa addiction, and if you’re experiencing them, it’s important to get help right away.
 Also, if you have tried increasing your dosage on your own because you felt like your previous dosage of Celexa wasn’t strong enough, or if you experience withdrawal symptoms when you attempt to stop taking Celexa, these are clear signs of a Celexa addiction as well.

 With other types of drugs, people usually assume that addiction is a risk they’re taking when using them.
 In these cases, when addiction occurs, it doesn’t come as a surprise at all.
-This is not the case with Celexa at all.
-It’s quite typical for people to attempt to stop taking Celexa on their own when they realize they’re addicted because just the idea of being addicted to something makes them very upset.
+This is not the case with Celexa.
+It is quite typical for people to attempt to stop taking it on their own when they realize they’re addicted.
+This is simply because just the idea of being addicted to anything upsets them.